awslabs/amazon-redshift-monitoring/README.md

 * Assemble and compress the Lambda function package:
 >./build.sh

+If you are including any user defined query extensions, then build with:

+>./build.sh --include-user-queries

+Please note the labelled version in Github does not include any user queries

 * Create a lambda function, some of the parameters of the function are:
   * Runtime: Python 2.7
   * Upload the zip file generated